 Ghost Armorer Mod

-The Ghost armorer mod (pictured above) allows you to put a “focus” on armor you get.
-This means you can choose what stat will receive a guaranteed minimum number so you have better chances of getting the stats you want.
-Generally speaking, you always want to have a Ghost armorer mod on when you’re farming high-stat armor.
-It might not give you the armor itself, but it’s essential for the armor farming experience.
+The Ghost Armorer mod (pictured above) allows you to put a “focus” on armor you get.
+With a Ghost Armorer mod equipped, armor will always drop with 10 or more in the chosen stat.
+Generally speaking, you always want to have a Ghost Armorer mod on when you’re farming high-stat armor.
+It might not give you the armor itself, but it’s essential for optimizing your farming method.

 For some easy high-stat armor, go to the H.E.L.M. and interact with the seasonal vendor.
 To get high-stat armor from the vendor, you will usually have to progress through the seasonal questline and complete the seasonal activity a lot.
 Once you’ve done this, though, the H.E.L.M. allows you to purchase high-stat armor rolls for reasonable prices.
 It just takes a lot of time to get the materials you need.

 Farming dungeons is the best way to get high-stat armor in Destiny 2.
 While you can farm dungeons on normal difficulty, doing so on master difficulty is the best way if you want armor specifically.
-Farming master level Caiatl has personally given me the best luck, as you get high-stat armor on nearly every completion.
+As of Season 19, Spire of the Watcher is always farmable since it’s the newest dungeon.
+You can also farm the older dungeon that grants a Pinnacle for the week.
+This changes weekly, so just check which has a weekly challenge notification appearing on the map.

 Example of an Optimized Titan Build

-In this section, we’re going to look at a sample build so you can get an idea of how to choose what stats to max and how it works with your armor.
+In this section, we’re going to look at a sample build so you can get an idea of how to choose what stats to max and how they work with armor.
 Do keep in mind that sometimes build crafting gets a lot more complicated than this, though.
 The build we’re going to look at is very simple, but still relevant to how even complicated builds work.

-Our Exotic here is Curiass of the Falling Star, so we’ll be focusing our stats with that in mind.
+Our Exotic here is Curiass of the Falling Star, so we’ll be choosing our stats with that in mind.
 Since Curiass just increases the damage done by Thundercrash (one of the Arc supers for Titan), the only stat directly relevant to it is Intellect.
 However, since Intellect is generally not that strong right now, you have other options as well.
-Since you’re a Titan, you still want to max Resilience.
+Since it’s a Titan build, you still want to max Resilience.
 Once you’ve done that, you can put points into Intellect if you want to maximize your super damage.
 You could also go with a safe option like Recovery for your other maxed stat.

 Join the High Ground